Mirjan-Ali-Sha/open-geodata-api/docs/index.rst

 - **GitHub Repository**: `open-geodata-api <https://github.com/Mirjan-Ali-Sha/open-geodata-api>`_
 - **Issue Tracker**: `Report Bugs <https://github.com/Mirjan-Ali-Sha/open-geodata-api/issues>`_
 - **Documentation**: `Read the Docs <https://open-geodata-api.readthedocs.io>`_
-- **NOTE:** This documentation is a work in progress.
-Contributions are welcome!
-I appreciate your patience as I continue to improve it. **AI** helped me a lot to generate this documentation, but it still needs a lot of work to be complete and polished.
-So maybe all Examples are not tested, and some sections may be incomplete or not fully accurate.
-If you find any issues, please open an issue on GitHub or contribute directly to the documentation.

 Indices and Tables
 ------------------